When to Match: A Cost-Balancing Principle for Dynamic Markets: Numerical Study

-We adapt the CB algorithm to this delivery context while preserving its core principle: trigger a dispatch when accumulated waiting cost reaches a calibrated proportion of instantaneous matching cost.
-At each minute, the service provider evaluates whether to dispatch based on the balance between these two cost components.
-The waiting cost is defined as the elapsed time since the last dispatch times the number of drivers.
-This directly captures the reduction in remaining delivery commitment time: as waiting accumulates, the adjusted commitment time $T_c$ shrinks, increasing the risk of delay.
-The matching cost is defined as the average delivery time per driver, which captures the expected delivery burden.
-Note that the average delivery time per order decreases as more orders accumulate, because routing efficiency improves with denser order distributions (drivers can serve multiple nearby locations in a single trip).
-This causes the matching cost to decrease over time as the system accumulates more orders and drivers, mirroring the decreasing matching cost function $f(\mathbf{x})$ in Assumption~\ref{ass:key}.
-We justify the monotonicity property under this on-demand delivery scenario in Appendix~\ref{app:matching_cost_monotonicity}.
-A dispatch is triggered when accumulated waiting cost exceeds $\alpha$ times the current matching cost, where $\alpha$ is a tunable parameter calibrated on training data.
-The pseudocode for this adapted algorithm is provided in Appendix~\ref{app:delivery_algorithm}.
+We implement the CB algorithm in this delivery context using the same operational principle: trigger a dispatch when accumulated waiting pressure reaches a calibrated proportion of the current clearing burden.
+Because the delivery environment has one-to-many assignment and routing constraints, these two quantities are empirical delivery-specific proxies rather than literal instantiations of the queue-length waiting and matching costs in the theoretical model.
+At each minute, the service provider evaluates whether to dispatch based on the balance between these two empirical cost components.
+Let $\omega$ denote the elapsed holding time since the last dispatch.
+The waiting cost is defined as $W=|\mathcal K|\omega$, the elapsed holding time multiplied by the number of available drivers.
+This directly captures the reduction in remaining delivery commitment time: as waiting accumulates, the adjusted commitment time $T_c=T_0-\omega$ shrinks, increasing the risk of delay.
+The matching cost is defined as the average delivery time per driver, which captures the delivery burden of the VRP clearing plan.
+As more orders and drivers accumulate, denser pools can improve routing efficiency and load balancing, reducing the average clearing cost.
+Appendix~\ref{app:matching_cost_monotonicity} provides empirical support for this average-cost economies pattern.
+A dispatch is triggered when the current matching cost falls below $\alpha$ times the accumulated waiting cost, i.e., when $M \le \alpha W$, equivalently $M \le \alpha |\mathcal K|\omega$.
+The empirical $\alpha$ is calibrated on the calibration set and absorbs the unit normalization between the waiting cost $W$ and the matching cost $M$.
+The pseudocode for this implementation is provided in Appendix~\ref{app:delivery_algorithm}.

 We compare the CB algorithm against four benchmark policies: (1) Greedy, which dispatches immediately when both pools are non-empty; (2) Time Threshold, which dispatches after a fixed waiting time; (3) Quantity Threshold, which dispatches when the smaller pool exceeds a fixed size; and (4) Cost-Based Z-Threshold \citep{GG2024}, which dispatches when the sum of accumulated waiting and delivery costs exceeds a threshold $Z$.
 We also include the Practice policy, which reflects the actual batching strategy used by the platform.